-- You are able to take out a loan from Standard Bank to be used specifically for housing purposes related to your primary residence.
+- You are able to take out a loan from Standard Bank to be used specifically for housing purposes relating to your primary residence.
 For example, you could use the loan to buy a house, build, or do renovations or home improvements.
-There are strict criteria to ensure the loan is used for housing purposes only.
-Standard Bank will consider all of the usual credit affordability requirements to ensure you can afford to repay the loan.
+There are strict criteria to ensure the loan is used for housing purposes ONLY.
+Standard Bank will consider all of the usual credit affordability requirements to ensure that you can afford to repay the loan.

-- The surety for the loan will be backed by a portion of your OMEGS Fund Credit (i.e. the pot of money you have saved in your retirement fund).
-This means that, if you were to stop paying your loan repayments, Standard Bank could claim the outstanding amount from your retirement fund savings.
+- The surety for the loan will be backed by a portion of your OMEGS member account balance (i.e. your retirement fund money).
+This means that, if you were to stop paying your loan repayments, Standard Bank could or will claim the outstanding amount from your retirement fund savings.

 - You would have to settle your pension-backed housing loan if you leave Old Mutual’s employment.
 If you aren’t able to quickly refinance the loan at this point (e.g. with a normal bond from a bank), this might mean that a large portion of your retirement fund savings is used to settle the loan.
 This could be very detrimental, because you may have to pay tax on this amount, and you will be giving up some of your hard-earned retirement savings.

 - The minimum loan amount is R5 000.

 - The maximum pension-backed loan amount is dependent on:

 - Your ability to repay your loan as guided by the National Credit Act;